juiceqa/Katalon_CBT_Screenshots/README.md

 Download the jar file avaliable from this [Maven Repository](https://mvnrepository.com/artifact/ru.yandex.qatools.ashot/ashot/1.5.4).

 With your *Project Settings* window already open click add *External Libraries* and locate the *ashot-1.5.4.jar* file from your *Downloads* folder.
+Click "Apply" and then "OK"